 Bode, Rita, Lesley D. Clement, E. Holly Pike, and Margaret Steffler, eds.
 Children and Childhoods in L.M.
 Montgomery: Continuing Conversations.
-Montreal and Kingston: McGill-Queen’s University Press, forthcoming in October 2022.
+Montreal and Kingston: McGill-Queen’s University Press, 2022.

 Children and Childhoods in L.M.
 Montgomery: Continuing Conversations is a collection of essays edited by Rita Bode, Lesley D. Clement, E. Holly Pike, and Margaret Steffler.
-It features paratexts by the volume editors as well as original scholarship by Yoshiko Akamatsu, Balaka Basu, Rita Bode, Lesley D. Clement, Heidi A. Lawrence, E. Holly Pike, Kate Scarth, Margaret Steffler, Laura Robinson, William Thompson, Bonnie J. Tulloch, and Åsa Warnqvist as well as afterwords by Holly Cinnamon, Vappu Kannas, Rosalee Peppard Lockyer, and Kit Pearson.
-The volume is scheduled to be published by McGill-Queen’s University Press in October 2022.
+It features paratexts by the volume editors as well as original scholarship by Yoshiko Akamatsu, Balaka Basu, Rita Bode, Lesley D. Clement, Heidi A. Lawrence, E. Holly Pike, Kate Scarth, Margaret Steffler, Laura Robinson, William Thompson, Bonnie J. Tulloch, and Åsa Warnqvist and afterwords by Holly Cinnamon, Vappu Kannas, Rosalee Peppard Lockyer, and Kit Pearson.
+The volume was published as a trade paperback and as an unjacketed hardcover by McGill-Queen’s University Press in October 2022.

 From Jane Austen to contemporary fanfiction and adaptations, literary portrayals of the child and imaginings of childhood are particularly telling indicators of cultural values and when they shift.